emperorsixpacks/aqua/readme.md

-# LiqAI
+# Tele

-Liquid AI Agent Curator is an automated system that acts as a DeFi strategy curator, analyzing market conditions to create and optimize yield strategies for USDC and WETH on Base using the Liquid protocol.
+Tele is a framework for creating Liquid agents, Liquid Agents acts as a DeFi strategy curator, analyzing market conditions to create and optimize yield strategies for USDC and WETH on Base using the Liquid protocol.
 The system leverages artificial intelligence to generate multi-step strategies while continuously monitoring performance and managing risk.

 ## Overview

 DeFi (Decentralized Finance) has unlocked a world of opportunities yield farming, lending, borrowing, liquidity mining but it remains complex for many.
 Managing multiple protocols, keeping track of TVL changes, APYs, and risk metrics demands considerable time and expertise.

+Liquid Agents are autonomous entities designed to manage and curate strategies on behalf of users.
+Liquid Agents leverage advanced AI-driven insights to optimize both strategy creation and execution, while operating strictly within predefined risk and reward parameters to ensure responsible management.

 The Liquid AI Agent Curator exists to bridge this gap, providing: